 - Add the eggs, buttermilk, vegetable oil, hot coffee, and vanilla to the dry ingredients.

 - Blend together on low speed until well combined.
 The mixture should be smooth, but don’t overmix! *Scrape the sides and bottom of the bowl as needed.

 - Divide the cake batter evenly between the three prepared pans.
 Tap the cake pans gently on the counter to let any bubbles that may have formed rise to the top of the pan

 - Place the cake pans on the center rack of the preheated oven.
-Bake for 30-35 minutes, or until a toothpick inserted in the center of the cake comes out clean.
+Bake for 30-35 minutes, or until a toothpick or cake tester inserted in the center of the cake comes out clean.

 - Remove the cakes from the oven and place them on a wire rack to cool for about 15 minutes.

-- After the cakes have cooled, remove the cakes from the pans and allow them to cool completely on the wire racks.
+- After the cakes have cooled, remove the cakes from the pans and let them cool to room temperature on the wire racks.

 How to make Chocolate Cream Cheese Frosting

 - Add the softened butter and cream cheese to the bowl of a stand mixer.

 - Beat for 3-4 minutes until light and fluffy on medium speed.
 Stopping as needed to scrape down the sides and bottom of the mixing bowl.